 Our plan was to park by the river, put in and paddle a few miles.
 I’d then walk back for the car while Jackie took it easy.
 We’d repeat as many times – three as it turned out – as time, energy and inclination allowed.
 It suited since the roads tend to link the outsides of those lazy bends the Dordogne goes in for, giving a favourable ratio of river miles to road miles.

-It suited too since I like walking as much as canoeing and, though the day was hot, a consistent breeze freshened the air as I hiked past flower and meadow, village and ancient farm building, cliff, wooded hill and walnut orchard.
+It suited too since I like walking as much as canoeing and, though the day was hot, a consistent breeze freshened the air as I hiked past flowered meadows, through villages and skirting time-worn farm buildings.
+Often I was exposed to the sun, but equally often had the shade of cliffs, wooded hills and walnut orchards.

 A walnut orchard, one of the many on la Route de la Noix du Perigord.